 In order to combat alcoholism and insomnia, Moon began taking the sedative chlormethiazole, trademark Heminevrin.
 Unfortunately, this drug was very dangerous when taken with alcohol.
 Also, it should only have been taken while a person was under close medical supervision, which Moon definitely was not.

-*Moon’s girlfriend Annette Walter-Lax, a Swedish model, liked Keith when he wasn’t drunk.
+Moon’s girlfriend Annette Walter-Lax, a Swedish model, liked Moon when he wasn’t drunk.
 When sober he was sweet, kind and considerate.
 But, while drunk, he turned into a mad man.

-One night, Annette found Keith unconscious and with no pulse.
-Annette tried to revive Keith in various ways but nothing worked.
-Then she called an ambulance, but Keith was DOA at the hospital.
+One night, Annette found Moon unconscious and with no pulse.
+Annette tried to revive him in various ways but nothing worked.
+Then she called an ambulance, but Moon was DOA at the hospital.

 During the autopsy, the coroner found over 26 undissolved Heminevrin tablets in Moon’s stomach.
 This was a massive overdose, though suicide was not suspected, even though the regular dosage for such pills was one to three pills per day.